Scarlett100/terra-branches/README.md

 # terra-branch

 Simple Terraform infrastructure.
 Creates surrounding infrastructure and launches a simple instance into it with a public IP and SSH access.
+Also launches a private subnet group with an RDS instance behind a NAT gateway

 ## Project Inputs